Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Introduction

 \section{Introduction}

 The rapid growth of long-form video content in domains such as entertainment, education, and surveillance poses significant challenges for automated understanding systems.
 Unlike short clips, hour-long videos demand reasoning over tens of thousands of frames and audio streams, where events unfold across extended durations and depend on subtle cross-scene relationships.
-The interleaving of multiple entities, dynamic interactions, and evolving multimodal signals within such content makes coherent interpretation and entity tracking particularly difficult.
+The interleaving of multiple entities, dynamic interactions, and evolving multimodal signals makes coherent interpretation and entity tracking particularly difficult.

-Recent advances in large Vision-Language Models (VLMs) have improved tasks like captioning, question answering, and temporal grounding on short videos, yet their application to long videos remains constrained by limited context windows and computational bottlenecks.
+Recent advances in large Vision-Language Models (VLMs) have led to substantial progress on short-video tasks such as captioning, question answering, and temporal grounding, yet their application to long videos remains constrained by limited context windows and computational bottlenecks.
 To mitigate these issues, techniques such as adaptive sampling~\cite{Kai-Frame, QueryFS, BOLT}, and token compression~\cite{AdaReTake, MovieChat, Video-XL, AdaCM2} are proposed, enabling longer sequences under resource limits.
 Memory-based approaches~\cite{ReWind, MA-LMM} further extend temporal coverage by dynamically retaining and updating salient information.
 While these techniques improve scalability, they often sacrifice critical details or contexts, and struggle to preserve the semantic continuity across distant segments.

-To address semantic continuity, two new paradigms have emerged: retrieval-augmented generation (RAG) and video agents.
-RAG-based approaches segment videos into retrievable units and dynamically fetch relevant content during inference, enabling scalable and context-aware comprehension \cite{VideoRAG, luo2024videorag, videorag-ACL, AdaVideoRAG, shen2025vgent}.
-In parallel, agent frameworks treat large language models as autonomous agents capable of planning, querying, and reasoning over video content \cite{VideoAgent, LVAgent, zhang2025dvd}.
-Despite recent progress, RAG-based and agent-based paradigms still face fundamental limitations when applied to long-form video understanding.
-First, retrieval often depends on local cues such as clip-level captions, producing fragmented and redundant information that undermines semantic coherence.
-Second, the absence of a hierarchical representation of video content prevents structured reasoning for agents.
-Finally, without global context, models can only resort to multiple rounds of retrieval to reconstruct continuity, introducing unnecessary complexity.